saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     > **Note**: If the progress bar has not moved after a few minutes, you can proceed to the next step and monitor the cutover progress on the WwiMigration blade by selecting refresh.

+    > **Note**: To meet the Business Critical tier's high availability requirements, Azure creates a four node cluster based on *Always On* availability groups.
+This affects the cutover time.

 15. To return to the WwiMigration blade, close the Complete cutover dialog by selecting the "X" in the upper right corner of the dialog, and do the same thing for the WideWorldImporters blade.
 Select **Refresh**, and you should see a status of **Completed** from the WideWorldImporters database.

     ![On the Migration job blade, the status of Completed is highlighted.](media/dms-migration-wizard-status-complete.png "Migration with Completed status")